kamranahmedse/developer-roadmap/content/guides/http-caching.md

 #### Caching Recommendations

-There is no golden rule or set standards about how your caching policy should look like, each of the application is different and you have to look and find what suits your application the best.
+There is no golden rule or set standards about how your caching policy should look like, each of the application is different, and you have to look and find what suits your application the best.
 However, just to give you a rough idea

   - You can have aggressive caching (e.g. cache for an year) on any static content and use fingerprinted filenames (e.g. `style.ju2i90.css`) so that the cache is automatically rejected whenever the files are updated.
     Also it should be noted that you should not cross the upper limit of one year as it [might not be honored](https://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.9)
   - Look and decide do you even need caching for any dynamic content, if yes how long it should be.
 For example, in case of some RSS feed of a blog there could be the caching of a few hours but there couldn't be any caching for inventory items in an ERP.
   - Always add the validators (preferably ETags) in your response.
   - Pay attention while choosing the visibility (private or public) of the cached content.
 Make sure that you do not accidentally cache any user-specific or sensitive content in any public proxies.
 When in doubt, do not use cache at all.
-  - Separate the content that changes often from the content that doesn't change that often (e.g. in javascript bundles) so that when it is updated it doesn't need to make the whole cached content stale.
+  - Separate the content that changes often from the content that doesn't change that often (e.g. in JavaScript bundles) so that when it is updated it doesn't need to make the whole cached content stale.
   - Test and monitor the caching headers being served by your site.
 You can use the browser console or `curl -I http://some-url.com` for that purpose.

 And that about wraps it up.
 Stay tuned for more!